 Associate Professor, School of Computer Science

-My research interests center on developing and using machine learning and data mining methods for real-world applications with a special interest in high-impact weather and in space.
-Much of my current research focuses on developing spatiotemporal relational data mining methods and applying these methods to multiple real-world applications.
-I have applied the techniques that my students and I have developed to tornadoes, hail, severe wind events, flooding, drought, and aircraft turbulence.
+My research centers on developing and applying machine learning and data mining methods for real-world applications with a special interest in high-impact weather and in space.
+Much of my current work focuses on weather analytics, where my students and I are developing spatiotemporal relational data mining methods and applying these methods to high-impact weather phenomena inlcuding tornadoes, hail, severe wind events, flooding, drought, and aircraft turbulence.

 I direct the Interaction, Discovery, Exploration and Adaptation (IDEA) lab.
 You can find more information on our research from the lab web page.

-[Publications] [Courses] [I run a blog for scouting resources (focused on Boy Scouts of America)]
+[Publications] [Courses] [Blog for scouting resources (Boy Scouts of America)]